DogeTheBeast/College_notes/PHY 157/Thermodynamics/Ideal Gas.md

 1. A gas is made up of a vast number of particles which are in constant random motion.
 2. Gas particles occupy no volume.
-3. Gas molecules move in straight lines except when they collide with other molecules or with the walls of the contrainer.
+3. Gas molecules move in straight lines except when they collide with other molecules or with the walls of the container.
+These collisions are elastic.
+4. Gas molecules interact with one another only when collisions occur.
+5. Average kinetic energy (KE) of gas molecules is proportional to the temperature.